stolenpromises/isp_itsonyou/README.md

 ## Overview

-This project analyzes traceroute logs to identify and visualize network latency patterns.
+Analyze traceroute logs to identify and visualize network latency patterns...
+Prove to the ISP that ITS ON THEM!

 ## Features